mileistone/study_resources/model/scene_text_recognition/survey.md

   - solution & novelty
     - propose a novel method called edit probability (EP) for scene text recognition
     - EP tries to effectively estimate the probability of generating a string from the output sequence of probability distribution conditioned on the input image, while considering the possible occurrences of missing/superfluous characters
-    - the advantage lies in that the training process can focus on the missing, superfluous and unrecognized characters, and thus the impact of the mis- alignment problem can be alleviated or even overcome
+    - the advantage lies in that the training process can focus on the missing, superfluous and unrecognized characters, and thus the impact of the misalignment problem can be alleviated or even overcome
   - the devil in the details
     - None
 - [CVPR2018] [AON: Towards Arbitrarily-Oriented Text Recognition](https://arxiv.org/abs/1711.04226)